 One of the things that I had no idea existed was Etsy “teams”.
 Etsy teams are groups of online shop owners that communicate with one another within a forum type format.
 A team can be based around location or a type craft or particular interest or pretty much anything.

-The idea is that you band together to promote one another’s Etsy shops and items for sale on various social media platforms, as well as help one another to learn and refine the various aspects of running a quality Etsy shop.
+The idea is that you band together to promote one another’s Etsy shops and items for sale on various social media platforms, as well as help one another to learn and refine the various aspects of running a quality shop.

 - Australian Wandarrah